Poems Beautiful & Useful

 How should we react to the vagaries of love and desire; the allure of power or fame and the uncertainty of fortune; the experience of war and the inevitability of death?

-Poems Beautiful & Useful features twenty poets, from Mary Sidney Herbert and Walter Raleigh to Morgan Llwyd O Wynedd and Payne Fisher, and includes poems unavailable in any other modern edition.
+Featuring twenty poets, from Mary Sidney Herbert and Walter Raleigh to Morgan Llwyd O Wynedd and Payne Fisher, including poems unavailable in any other modern edition.

 Victoria Moul is a British literary critic, scholar, poet and translator living in Paris.